exasol/websocket-api/python/doc/WebsocketAPI.md

  }
 ```

-2. The server sends the client a public key which is used to encode the
+2. The server returns a public key which is used to encode the
 user's password.
 The public key can be obtained in one of two ways:
- 1. importing the key using the publicKeyPem field
+ a. importing the key using the publicKeyPem field
- 2. constructing the key using the publicKeyModulus and
+ b. constructing the key using the publicKeyModulus and
-    publicKeyExponent fields.
+    publicKeyExponent fields

 Response fields:
   * status (string) => command status: "ok" or "error"